HTBalazs/gale/README.md

 # README #

-GALE is a small lightweight and flexible Genetic Algorithm Engine.
+GALE is a small lightweight and flexible Genetic ALgorithm Engine.

 # Example: #